spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 }
 ```

 And voila, we've just implemented a query optimizer.
+It will fetch all issue
+owners with a single query.

-We can do this on the
-client too, to build a single GraphQL query by aggregating multiple individual
+We can do this on the client too, to build a single GraphQL query by aggregating
-queries.
-We can easily add support for regular promises too, fully replacing
+multiple individual queries.

-`Promise.all`.
-We can add support for iterators. which would let the
+We can add support for iterators. which would let the optimization become deep:
-optimization become deep: we would be able to aggregate queries that are
+we would be able to aggregate queries that are several layers within other
-several layers within other generator functions, without those functions
+generator functions, without those functions knowing anything about it (thus,
-knowing anything about it (thus, without breaking modularity).
+without breaking modularity).

+Finally we would also add support regular promises too making `Promise.all`
+obsolete.

-Async functions wont let us do any of this.
+Async functions cant let us do any of this.
 All we get is a single execution
 engine that only knows how to await promises.
 To make matters worse, thanks
 to the ridiculously short-sighted [recursive thenable assimilation](https://esdiscuss.org/topic/a-challenge-problem-for-promise-designers-was-re-futures)
 design decision, we can't simply create our own thenable that will support